3dcitydb/3dcitydb-docs/source/impexp/cli/import.rst

 .. option:: --import-log=<file>

    If you want an import log to be created for all top-level features loaded in the database, provide the path to the import log file with this option.
+Note that log file will be *truncated* in case it already exists.
 More information about the import log can be found in :numref:`impexp_import_preferences_import_log`.

+.. option:: --[no-]fail-fast

+   Flag to indicate whether to fail fast on errors and to immediately cancel the import process (default: true).

 .. option:: --worker-threads=<threads[,max]>